-Is completing a book-length study of the emergence and development of abstract art in Latin America, and is beginning to work on a volume, Periodizing Contemporary Art, which explores new forms of art and spectatorship that have crystallized in the past two decades.
+Professor Alberro's research interests are in the area of modern and contemporary European, U.S., and Latin American art, as well as in the history of photography.
+His current book project is titled Abstraction in Reverse, a study of the emergence and development of abstract art in Latin America, and he is also at work on a volume that explores new forms of art and spectatorship that have crystallized in the past two decades.

 ALAN D. DYE

-Current research focuses on the political economy of the institutions of trade protection and imperialism, with a current project on the relationship between prerevolutionary Cuba and the United States.
+Professor Dye specializes in economic history and institutions with emphasis on Latin America.
+His current research focuses on the political economy of the institutions of trade protection and imperialism, particularly the relationship between prerevolutionary Cuba and the United States.

-Lucyle Hook Chair and Professor of English, Director of Africana Studies
+Lucyle Hook Chair of English and Professor of Africana Studies

 JACK STRATTON HAWLEY